ryansheehy0/Cheat_Sheets/networking.md

 - Domain Name Server(**DNS**) is the server which converts URLs to IP Addresses.
 - Dynamic Host Configuration Protocol(**DHCP**) is how a router assigns it's devices an IP Address, Subnet mask, default gateway, and DNS IP address.
+- Autonomous System Numbers(**ASNs**) are blocks of IP address purchased from ISPs.
+Large companies tend to use these.

 ### [RFC1918](#table-of-contents)
 RFC1918 was a standard in order to not run out of IP Addresses.
 It introduced Private IP Addresses and NAT.